utopia-rise/godot-kotlin-native/docs/src/doc/user-guide/methods.md

 Remember; just overriding is not enough to use that function.
 You have to explicitly register it as well with `@RegisterFunction` like you have to with your own methods.

 ## Registration Configuration
-You can customize to some extent how your class should be registered in Godot:
+You can customize to some extent how your function should be registered in Godot:

 The `@RegisterFunction` annotation takes one argument:

 - **rpcMode**: Default: `RPCMode.DISABLED`